opencord/aaa/README.md

 ##### radiusServerPort
 UDP Port Number on which RADIUS Server is listening
 ##### radiusMac
-MAC address of the RADIUS server or next hop router `(Used only when useSocket is false)`
+MAC address of the RADIUS server or next hop router `(Used only when radiusConnectionType is port)`
 ##### vlanId
-VLAN on which the RADIUS Server is available `(Used only when useSocket is false)`
+VLAN on which the RADIUS Server is available `(Used only when radiusConnectionType is port)`
-##### useSocket
+##### radiusConnectionType
 There are two options for communication with the Radius Server
-- Communication using a UDP socket
+- "socket" : Communication using a UDP socket.
-- Communication using directly the port of the SDN switch connected to the Radius Server.
+- "port"   : Communication using directly the port of the SDN switch connected to the Radius Server.

-When useSocket is false, the RADIUS packets sent out would carry the IP and MAC address of the device from which the EAP packets were received.
+When `port` is used, the RADIUS packets sent out would carry the IP and MAC address of the device from which the EAP packets were received.
 That device should be available in the `SubscriberAndDeviceInformationService (Sadis)`.
 AAA application fetches data from Sadis based on the serial number of the device.

 ##### radiusServerConnectPoints
-Connect point of SDN switch through which the RADIUS Server is reachable `(Used only when useSocket is false)`
+Connect point of SDN switch through which the RADIUS Server is reachable `(Used only when radiusConnectionType is port)`

 ##### packetCustomizer
 The values of RADIUS attributes expected by the RADIUS Server might be different in different scenarios or in case of different Operators.